Coronation: Modern history

 The Age of Enlightenment and various revolutions of the last three centuries all helped to further this trend.
 Hence, many monarchies – especially in Europe – have dispensed with coronations altogether, or transformed them into simpler inauguration or benediction rites.
 A majority of contemporary European monarchies today have either long abandoned coronation ceremonies (e.g. the last coronation in Spain was in 1379, and it was seldom practised before that) or have never practised coronations (e.g. Belgium, The Netherlands, Luxembourg).
 Of all European monarchies today, only the United Kingdom still retains its coronation rite.
+In Evangelical-Lutheran Sweden, King Oscar II, was the last to have the traditional coronation rite (1873), and subsequent monarchs have had simpler enthronement liturgies.
 Other nations still crowning their rulers include Bhutan, Brunei, Cambodia, Eswatini, Lesotho, Thailand, and Tonga, as well as several subnational entities such as the Toro Kingdom.
 The Papacy retains the option of a coronation, but no pope has used it since 1963 after Pope John Paul I opted for a papal inauguration in 1978.

 Canonical coronation

 A canonical coronation (Latin: coronatio canonica) is a pious institutional act of the Pope, on behalf of a devotion.
 This tradition still stands as of 2015; in 2014 Pope Francis crowned Our Lady of Immaculate Conception of Juquila.
 Since 1989, the act has been carried out through the authorised decree by the Congregation for Divine Worship and the Discipline of the Sacraments.